• Skip to primary navigation

 An Adaptation of Traditional Ajiaco

 Ajiaco is a very popular dish in Bogota, Colombia's capital city.
 My version is inspired by the classic Colombian dish but not quite the same.
-The traditional recipe calls for whole chunks of corn on the cob.
-I opted for kernels.
+If you're looking for the traditional Ajaco, here's an authentic recipe.

 Another ingredient always found in the traditional version is an herb called guasca, which is common in South America but also not so easy to find outside of SA, at least not in Newton Massachusetts.
 Luckily, a couple of bay leaves simmered in the broth make a good substitute.